H-1B Visa Registrations Drop 27%: What's Behind the Dramatic Decline?

 Key Influences Behind H-1B Registration Decline

 The significant drop in H-1B registrations for FY 2026 stems from several interconnected factors.
 Recent USCIS policy updates, particularly the beneficiary-centric selection method, have reduced multiple and potentially questionable filings.
 This targeted approach helps maintain program integrity while affecting overall submission numbers.
+To further ensure integrity, USCIS also undertook extensive fraud investigations, requiring more evidence and additional documentation from applicants.

 Economic shifts in tech and specialty sectors have also shaped registration patterns.
 Some companies have adjusted their hiring strategies, leading to more selective H-1B sponsorship decisions.
 The tech industry, traditionally a major source of H-1B petitions, has experienced workforce reductions that affect visa demand.
+US tech employers, in particular, rely heavily on international talent, and these changes have impacted their ability to attract skilled professionals.

 Global factors play a key role in the decreased numbers: